 - 1. All Authorised Shows must submit their Schedule to the appropriate Regional Secretary for approval.
+Date of Show to be submitted to Regional Secretary three months in advance of show.
+Schedules submitted two/three weeks in advance of the show.
+Schedules that are submitted within 10 days of show are charged a levy on top of the authorised fee except in special cases.
+Schedule does not open for entries until Judges, etc. are entered.
 The Schedule must contain the following details: - 1.1.
 Name of Show.
 Day & Date of Show.
 Venue.
 Commencement time/s per arena and contact details of Show Organiser. - 1.2.
 The programme of competitions being run, identified by classification e.g. pony category, i.e. 128cm, 138cm, 148cm & metric height of fences / Grade,i.e. A/B/C/D, if relevant, etc.: Horse / height metric height of fences / Grade e.g. ABCDE, / Amateur, or age e.g. 4 year old, 5 year old, 6 year old etc. Competitions which are qualifying classes for future finals must refer to details of the relevant qualifying conditions. - 1.3.
 All Pony and Children on Horses competitions must be finished by 11.00 p.m. on Friday & Saturday nights, and Sunday nights when followed by a bank holiday.
 All Pony and Children on Horses competitions should finish by 10.00 p.m. on normal week-days and Sundays. - 1.4.
 Details of entry fee/ prize fund for each class. - 1.5.
 Name and Status of Course Designer (s) responsible for the course(s) at the Show.
 The Organising Committee must ensure that the status of the Course Designer is such to have authority to build the courses scheduled.
-Where, for unavoidable reasons, the advertised Course Designer is unable to attend the Show, the replacement Course Designer's name/status must be submitted to the SJI Office prior to the start of the Show. - 1.6.
-Name of Safety Officer(s) appointed for the duration of the Show.
+Where, for unavoidable reasons, the advertised Course Designer is unable to attend the Show, the replacement

+Course Designer's name/status must be submitted to the SJI Office prior to the start of the Show.